Why roleplaying is like playing Minecraft

 Minecraft is a great experience, I’m sure many of you have played it (if not, go do it!
 At least for an hour or so!).
+Even if you do not have a gaming tower, you can rent a dedicated server and start away.
 You start off alone in this vast world with nothing, and you might be looking at the blank landscape – “Is this it?
 What do I do now?” until you start digging your first mine, or building your first structure.
 In Minecraft you can build anything, and you might have seen some pretty amazing constructions built.

 Yes, that is the USS Enterprise built in Minecraft.
 See, you can build anything!